-- a) The DVC-AFA is responsible for the supervision of the implementation of this procedure. - b) The RAD is responsible for the implementation and maintenance of this procedure.
+- a) The DVC-API is responsible for the supervision of the implementation of this procedure. - b) The DIR-HRS is responsible for the implementation and maintenance of this procedure.

-- a) The HoD/Supervisor receives the duly filled leave request through the leave management portal two weeks before the start of the leave. - b) The HoD/Supervisor considers and authorizes the leave request with comments where necessary. - c) The request is verified at the Human Resource Registry for validation. - d) The MHRM / Management approves the leave as appropriate. - e) The MHRM communicates to the employee and HoD/Supervisor on the leave request. - f) HRM updates personnel records. - g) Upon resumption of duty, the staff shall report to their respective supervisor who shall update the online records for the staff.
+- a) The HoD receives the duly filled leave request form two weeks before the start of the leave. - b) The HoD forwards leave request with comments to HR for consideration. - c) The HRS examines request form, computes and updates leave allocation. - d) If the applicant is an appointee of the Vice-Chancellor, then the DIR-HRS should communicate to the Vice-Chancellor - e) The DIR-HRS communicates to employee and HoD on leave request. - f) HRS updates personnel records. - g) The staff completes a staff movement form on resumption to duty.